 Published by Nintendo for the Game Boy Colour, I got this game as a kid.
 I have played this game over many times.
 By 2010, the recorded sales of Gold and Silver were at 23 million units.
 So I was not the only one who played it a lot.
 It is regarded as one of the best Pokemon games out there.
 Gold and Silver was so popular that the next year they made a remake of the game called Pokemon Crystal.
 Years later they would make a better remake on the Nintendo DS call Pokemon HeartGold and SoulSilver.
 Those remakes are recommended if you enjoyed the original Pokemon Gold and Silver.

-The story in the game is more longer then Pokemon Red and Blue.
-It develops some characters while having good dialog between main character and various NPCs.
+The story in the game is longer than Pokemon Red and Blue.
+It develops some characters while having a good dialogue between the main character and various NPCs.
 Sound is important while playing this video game.
 For a game on the Game Boy Colour, its soundtrack was perfect.
-Peaceful Nintendo music with well choosen intense music for battles.
-Some of the sounds in the game have a groovy rhythm to it.
+Peaceful Nintendo music with well-chosen intense music for battles.
+Some of the sounds in the game have a groovy rhythm to them.
 There is a video below of the musical soundtrack of the game.

 Facts about the Pokemon video game: (SPOILERS)